lavanya3k/lashokkumar.github.io/_cv/cv.md

 Awards and grants
 ======
+* Travel grant for ICESAT-2 hackweek ($1500), University of Washington Seattle, June 2019.
 • Commonwealth Scholarship and Fellowship for PhD in Remote sensing (2012–2016).
 • Travel Grant (£750) by the International Glaciological society for the IGS Kathmandu, Nepal, March 2015.
 • Travel Grant for Young Scientist (INR 60, 000), awarded by the Council of Scientific and Industrial Research (CSIR), Government of India